 Tips to safeguard against water staining

-Although this discolourisation will not affect the strength or integrity of the product it can be aesthetically detrimental and make your install look less professional which, in turn, can impact on customer satisfaction.
+Although this discolourisation will not affect the strength or integrity of the product, it can be aesthetically detrimental and make your install look less professional which, in turn, can impact on customer satisfaction.

-According to the Guidelines published by the Aluminum Association of America, there are several ways to minimise water staining of aluminium which we have summarised below, but first let's explain more about this reaction and why it occurs.
+There are several ways to minimise water staining of aluminium which we have summarised below, but first let's explain more about this reaction and why it occurs.

 1. What is the cause of water staining?